 Decrypt the elements that include protected identifier fields as specified in 12.6.xx.2 (12.6.xx.2 Identifier Privacy decryption).
 Decryption process validates that the MIC field matches the computed cryptographic tag.

+A non-AP STA that has included an Identifier Privacy MIC element in a frame and does not receive a valid Identifier Privacy MIC element in the corresponding response frame shall terminate further processing of the response frame.
+A non-AP STA that has included an Identifier Privacy MIC element in a frame with the Key Request subfield of the Control field of the element and does not receive the idpk in the subsequent 4-way handshake or FILS (re)association response, it shall deauthenticate.
+A non-AP STA that is Identifier Privacy capable (as indicated in RSNXE) and has not included the Identifier Privacy MIC element in any frame during the exchange but failed to receive the idpk from a Identifier Privacy capable AP in the subsequent 4-way handshake or FILS (re)association response, it shall deauthenticate.

+If a non-AP STA receives an idpk from an AP in a 4-way handshake or FILS (re) association response, it shall compare the received idpk with any idpk it has received earlier in an untrusted exchange and discard the untrusted idpk if there is a mismatch.
+The mismatch may happen with an MITM attacker who may own the private key corresponding to the untrusted idpk.

 An AP or non-AP STA shall terminate the processing of the management frame if the decryption fails.
 The decryption and validation shall occur prior to any of the services requiring the use of the contents of the elements that are protected.

 A non-AP STA at which dot11IdentifierPrivacySupported is set to true upon successful (re)association with an AP that supports Identifier privacy shall protect any of the PMK identifiers in EAPOL-Key message M2 (see 12.7.6.3 4-way handshake message 2).
-The PMKID or PMKR1Name (FT) included in these messages contain the PMK identifier pseudonym generated as specified in 12.6.xx.4 (12.6.xx.4 PMK identifier pseudonym generation).
-The PMKID pseudonym is used in computing the EAPOL MIC instead of the actual PMKID.
+The PMKID or PMKR1Name (FT) included in these messages contain a protected PMK Identifier generated as specified in 12.6.xx.4 (12.6.xx.4 Protected PMK identifier generation).
+The protected PMK identifier is used in computing the EAPOL MIC instead of the actual PMKID or PMKR1Name.

 An AP at which dot11IdentifierPrivacySupported is true and has received a valid Identifier privacy MIC element in the preceding (re) association request shall protect any of the PMK identifiers in EAPOL-Key message M1 (see 12.7.6.2 4-way handshake message 1).
-The PMKID or PMKR1Name (FT) included in these messages contain the PMK identifier pseudonym generated as specified in 12.6.xx.4 (12.6.xx.4 PMK identifier pseudonym generation)
+The PMKID or PMKR1Name (FT) included in these messages contain the PMK identifier pseudonym generated as specified in 12.6.xx.4 (12.6.xx.4 Protected PMK identifier generation)

-An AP and a non-AP STA shall reverse the PMK identifier pseudonym to obtain the real PMKID or PMKR1Name, immediately after the EAPOL MIC is validated.
+An AP and a non-AP STA shall decrypt the protected PMK identifier to obtain the real PMKID or PMKR1Name, immediately after the EAPOL MIC is validated.
 Only the real PMKID or PMKR1Name is used for further processing.

-If an AP at which dot11IdentifierPrivacySupported is true received a valid Identifier privacy MIC element in an authentication or (re) association request frame, it shall include the Identifier Privacy MIC element in the corresponding response frame.
+If an AP at which dot11IdentifierPrivacySupported is true received a valid Identifier Privacy MIC element in an authentication or (re) association request frame, it shall include the Identifier Privacy MIC element in the corresponding response frame.
 The Identifier Privacy MIC element (see 9.4.2.yy Identifier Privacy MIC Element) is constructed as follows

+Control field is set to 0

+Key counter field is set to the value in the Identifier Privacy MIC element from the non-AP STA.

+Protected Element IDs Length field is set to length in octets of the following Protected Element IDs field.

 Protected Element IDs field is set corresponding to the elements containing private identifiers.